Quebec bans face coverings in public services

 - Supporters say bill doesn't target religious symbols, as it also applies to masked protesters

-(CNN)Quebec's lawmakers passed a bill Wednesday that would require workers in public-sector jobs and citizens seeking government services to have their faces uncovered.
+(CNN)Quebec's lawmakers passed a bill Wednesday that would require public workers and citizens seeking government services to have their faces uncovered.

-Bill 62 would affect whether Muslim women could wear religious face covering such as a niqab or burqa on government jobs or when they appear in-person for government services.
+Bill 62 would affect whether Muslim women could wear religious face covering such as a niqab or burqa on government jobs or when they receive government services.

 The Liberal government's bill on religious neutrality was passed in Quebec's National Assembly, reported CBC, CNN partner.
 The bill needs the lieutenant-governor's assent to become law in the province.